23 de febrero de 2026 • AgenticSEO • 3 min de lectura

-The SemanticSEO Battle Plan: How We're Building This Site to Rank
+The AgenticSEO Battle Plan: How I'm Building This Site to Rank

-This is our playbook.
-We’re building SemanticSEO.com in public, and this post lays out the strategic decisions behind the site — what we’re targeting, why, and how we plan to get there.
+This is my playbook.
+I’m building AgenticSEO.com in public, and this post lays out the strategic decisions behind the site — what I’m targeting, why, and how I plan to get there.

 The Positioning